-7.3.3.
-Page-fault handling
+8.3.3 Page-fault handling

 Each time a thread within the Genode system triggers a page fault, the kernel reflects the page fault along with the fault information as a message to the user-level page-fault handler residing in core.
 The fault information comprises the identity and instruction pointer of the faulted thread, the page-fault address, and the fault type (read, write, execute).
 The page-fault handler represents each thread as a so-called pager object, which encapsulates the subset of the thread's interface that is needed to handle page faults.
 For handling the page fault, the page-fault handler first looks up the pager object that belongs to the faulting thread's identity, analogously to how an RPC entrypoint looks up the RPC object for an incoming RPC request.
 Given the pager object, the fault is handled by calling the pager function with the fault information as argument.
-This function is implemented by the so-called Rm_client (repos/base/src/core/region_map_component.cc), which represents the association of the pager object with its virtual address space (region map).
-Given the context information about the region map of the thread's PD, the pager function looks up the region within the region map, on which the page fault occurred.
+This function is implemented by the so-called Rm\client (repos/base/src/core/rm\session\component.cc), which represents the association of the pager object with its virtual address space (RM session).
+Given the context information about the RM session of the thread, the pager function looks up the region within the RM session, on which the page fault occurred.
 The lookup results in one of the following three cases:

-- Region is populated with a dataspace If a dataspace is attached at the fault address, the backing store of the dataspace is determined.
+Region is populated with a dataspace If a dataspace is attached at the fault address, the backing store of the dataspace is determined.
 Depending on the kernel, the backing store may be a physical page, a core-local page, or another reference to a physical memory page.
-The pager function then installs a memory mapping from the virtual page where the fault occurred to the corresponding part of the backing store. - Region is populated with a managed dataspace If the fault occurred within a region where a managed dataspace is attached, the fault handling is forwarded to the region map that represents the managed dataspace. - Region is empty If no dataspace could be found at the fault address, the fault cannot be resolved.
-In this case, core submits an region-map-fault signal to the region map where the fault occurred.
-This way, the region-map client has the chance to detect and possibly respond to the fault.
-Once the signal handler receives a fault signal, it is able to query the fault address from the region map.
-As a response to the fault, the region-map client may attach a dataspace at this address.
+The pager function then installs a memory mapping from the virtual page where the fault occurred to the corresponding part of the backing store.

+Region is populated with a managed dataspace If the fault occurred within a region where a managed dataspace is attached, the fault handling is forwarded to the RM session that represents the managed dataspace.

+Region is empty If no dataspace could be found at the fault address, the fault cannot be resolved.
+In this case, core submits an RM-fault signal to the RM session where the fault occurred.
+This way, the RM-session client has the chance to detect and possibly respond to the fault.
+Once the signal handler receives a fault signal, it is able to query the fault address from the RM session.
+As a response to the fault, the RM-session client may attach a dataspace at this address.
 This attach operation, in turn, will prompt core to wake up the thread (or multiple threads) that faulted within the attached region.
 Unless a dataspace is attached at the page-fault address, the faulting thread remains blocked.
-If no signal handler for region-map faults is registered for the region map, core prints a diagnostic message and blocks the faulting thread forever.
+If no signal handler for RM faults is registered for the RM session, core prints a diagnostic message and blocks the faulting thread forever.

-To optimize the TLB footprint and the use of kernel memory, region maps do not merely operate at the granularity of memory pages but on address ranges whose size and alignment are arbitrary power-of-two values (at least as large as the size of the smallest physical page).
+To optimize the TLB footprint and the use of kernel memory, the RM service does not merely operate at the granularity of memory pages but on address ranges whose size and alignment are arbitrary power-of-two values (at least as large as the size of the smallest physical page).
 The source and destinations of memory mappings may span many pages.
 This way, depending on the kernel and the architecture, multiple pages may be mapped at once, or large page-table mappings can be used.

-7.4.
-Asynchronous notification mechanism
+8.4 Asynchronous notification mechanism